Indian Institute of Management Bangalore

-Indian Institute of Management Bangalore (IIM Bangalore or IIMB) is a reputed business school located in Bangalore, Karnataka, India.
-Established in 1973, it was chronologically the third in the first generation of IIMs, after IIM Calcutta and IIM Ahmedabad, thereby forming the elite Indian B-School trio colloquially known as "ABC", or "IIM A/B/C".
+The Indian Institute of Management Bangalore (IIM Bangalore or IIMB) is a public business school in Bengaluru, Karnataka, India.
+Established in 1973, it is the third of the Indian Institutes of Management and was declared an Institute of National Importance under the Indian Institutes of Management Act, 2017.

+The institute was established by the Government of India and inaugurated by Prime Minister Indira Gandhi on 28 October 1973.
+It initially operated from rented premises before moving to its campus on Bannerghatta Road.
+It offers a two-year Master of Business Administration along with executive and doctoral programmes.
+Admission to the flagship MBA is through the Common Admission Test.

 IIMB was established by the Government of India as an institute of excellence for education, training, research, and consulting in the field of management, and allied areas of knowledge.
 Located in India's high technology capital, IIMB's entrepreneurship centre NSRCEL is the leading business incubator among startup hubs at any STEM college or B-School in India, including all IITs and IIMs.

 IIMB offers master's, and doctoral programmes in business administration, management, business analytics, and public policy.
 It also offers executive education programmes, and bachelor's in economics, data science, and digital business.
 The two-year MBA in general management is the flagship programme of the institute.